 SAFETY AND MEDICAL NEEDS QUESTIONS

 Since the initial state closures, our childcare department has actively worked with state licensing and local health departments to make sure we are meeting and exceeding all recommended best practices.
 Robust cleaning policies, temperature checks, modified group sizes, and staff specifically designated to sanitation are just a few of the things we have been doing to keep kids, staff, and our community safe.
 We continue to update and modify our protocols as new state guidance rolls out.
-You can view our COVID-19 policies in the parent handbook found here.

 If your child requires our staff to administer medicine or keep lifesaving medicine onsite, a request for administration of medication form and medical/physical care plan must be completed for each medication kept on site.
 This form must be completed and approved by the district director before your child may attend our camp.

 All prescription medicines must be in the original container with the prescription label attached.
 If your child requires lifesaving medicine, the medicine must be on site when your child is in attendance.
 Please reach out to one of our district directors for more information about medication at camp.

 Typically, children who utilize medication to help them be successful in school also require the same medication to help them be successful in camp.
 Several families have reported that the dosage changes over the summer while at camp because their child is so active that it wears off more quickly.
 Please consult your healthcare provider to make the best decision about medication for your child at camp.

 Children are provided with Rocky Mountain SPF 30 Sunscreen after lunch and every hour when swimming outdoors.
 You should apply sunscreen to your child prior to arriving at camp.
 If your child requires an alternate sunscreen, you must update the sunscreen form on file.